-- A. Pre-Filing Requirement.
-Counsel shall meet and confer pursuant to Local Rule 7-3, which requires "counsel contemplating filing of any motion" to "first contact opposing counsel to discuss thoroughly, preferably in person, the substance of the contemplated motion and any potential resolution."
+A. Pre-Filing Requirement: Counsel for the parties shall meet and confer pursuant to Local Rule 7-3, which requires "counsel contemplating filing of any motion" to "first contact opposing counsel to discuss thoroughly, preferably in person, the substance of the contemplated motion and any potential resolution."
 The parties must discuss in real-time all issues to be raised in the motion, as well as the law and evidence relevant to those issues, so that the parties' briefing reflects that they are fully cognizant of the other side's position(s).
 Counsel should discuss the issues sufficiently such that if a motion is still necessary, the briefing may be directed to those substantive issues requiring resolution by the Court.
-Counsel should resolve minor procedural or other non-substantive matters during the conference.
+Counsel should resolve minor procedural or other nonsubstantive matters during the conference.
 The notice of motion or other request must include a statement of compliance with Local Rule 7-3.
 The Court may strike or outright deny a motion or other relief if counsel fails to meet and confer in good faith.
-Moreover, if the briefing reveals that the parties have not sufficiently conferred with respect to the issues and position(s) presented, the motion shall be stricken. - B. Time for Filing and Hearing Motions.
-Motions shall be filed in accordance with Local Rules 6 and 7.
-This Court hears civil motions on Thursdays at 10:00 a.m.
+Moreover, if the briefing reveals that the parties have not sufficiently conferred with respect to the issues and position(s) presented, the motion shall be stricken.

+B. Time for Filing and Hearing Motions: Motions shall be filed in accordance with Local Rule 7.
+This Court hears civil motions on Thursdays, beginning at 10:00 a.m.
 If Thursday is a national holiday, motions will be heard on the next Thursday.
-It is not necessary to clear a hearing date with Judge Vera's Courtroom Deputy Clerk before filing a motion.
-For all motions, if the motion date selected is not available, the Court will issue a minute order continuing the date.
-Closed motion dates can be found on Judge Vera's Procedures and Schedules page.
+It is not necessary to clear a hearing date with Judge Frimpong's Courtroom Deputy Clerk before filing a motion, except for motions for summary judgment and preliminary injunction.
+For these two motions, contact the Courtroom